Avg weight loss: 15-21%

 Mounjaro Results

-Mounjaro (tirzepatide) is a first-in-class dual GIP/GLP-1 receptor agonist that activates two incretin hormone pathways simultaneously.
-FDA-approved for type 2 diabetes management at doses from 2.5mg to 15mg weekly, it has shown remarkable weight loss as a secondary benefit.
-The dual-agonist mechanism targets both glucose-dependent insulinotropic polypeptide (GIP) and GLP-1 receptors, producing metabolic effects that exceed single-agonist medications.
-Mounjaro is widely prescribed off-label for weight management based on compelling clinical data from the SURPASS trial program.
+Mounjaro (tirzepatide) is a dual GIP/GLP-1 receptor agonist that activates two incretin hormone pathways.
+It is FDA-approved for type 2 diabetes management at doses from 2.5mg to 15mg weekly.
+The dual-agonist mechanism targets both glucose-dependent insulinotropic polypeptide (GIP) and GLP-1 receptors.
+Weight Method's compounded tirzepatide is a separate, individualized treatment overseen by your provider; individual results vary and no specific outcome can be promised.

 Key Fact